eientk88/Turf-Bonus-Nearest-Airport/README.md

 # How It Works

-The airport dataset is loaded from airports.geojson.
+1. The airport dataset is loaded from airports.geojson.

-Each airport is rendered as a point on the map.
+2. Each airport is rendered as a point on the map.

-When the user clicks the map:
+3. When the user clicks the map:

-A point is generated at the click location.
+    (a) A point is generated at the click location.

-turf.nearestPoint() identifies the closest airport feature.
+    (b) turf.nearestPoint() identifies the closest airport feature.

-A line is drawn between the click point and the airport.
+4. A line is drawn between the click point and the airport.

-A popup displays airport details and distance.
+5. A popup displays airport details and distance.

 # Author